-Some other person may have to look on your code:
+Some other person may have to look at your code, such as:

-- We (BGA team) are here to help you if you need us
+- We (the BGA team), who are here to help you if you need us.

 A private game element must be visible only to the player owning it.
 It must not be visible by his opponents, by any means.
 In particular:

 - you must not send via the « notifyAllPlayers » function some information that is hidden from one player (use « notifyPlayer » instead).

 Hearts: each player is alerted about his new cards using notifyPlayer, and cards from the other players remains secret

 Game progression should be as accurate as possible.
 Of course, its not always easy (or even possible) to compute game progression, but a vague approximation is better than nothing.
 Stone Age: there are 2 different end game conditions (building cards and civilization cards).
 Both are taken into account to increase the accuracy of the game progression.

 IV-7 Game statistics